 Medical Malpractice Lawsuits: Alleged Deadly Dosing by Mount Carmel Doctor

 Medical Malpractice Attorney Gerald Leeseberg was hired by the family of Janet Kavanaugh who was 79 years old and near death when she was transferred from an assisted care facility to Mount Carmel West hospital in Columbus, Ohio.
-Her family asked that lifesaving measures be stopped, and that Kavanaugh be comfortable for her remaining time.
+According to an article on WOSU Radio, her family asked that lifesaving measures be stopped, and that Kavanaugh be comfortable for her remaining time.
 Kavanaugh died Dec.
 11, 2017.
 As Leeseberg began to review records from the assisted care facility and Mount Carmel he noticed a concerning pattern.
 Mount Carmel has now identified 25 patients under the care of William Husel – including Kavanaugh – who received an “excessive and potentially fatal” dose of the opioid fentanyl, which is used as a painkiller.
 All 27 patients later died, according to a statement by the hospital.

 Medical malpractice lawsuits for alleged deadly dosing